 This sight makes for an incredible view if you are still on Awaji Island come sunset.

 The original stone walls of the castle, blended with the crashing ocean waves behind it, paint one of the most beautiful yet almost secret scenes in all of Japan.

-Osaka is Japan’s third-largest city (after Tokyo and Yokohama), and considered by many to also be its most exciting and vibrant metropolis.
+Osaka is Japan’s third-largest city (after Tokyo and Yokohama) and is considered by many to also be its most exciting and vibrant metropolis.

-It is connected to Kyoto by a fantastic train network that allows visitors to move between these two major cities in under an hour.
+Shin Osaka Station is connected to Kyoto by a fantastic local train network that allows visitors to move between these two major cities in about an hour.

 And, while a day trip isn’t enough to see the entire city of Osaka, it is certainly enough to see all of Osaka’s most captivating and beautiful attractions.